 Tantalus

-One time he prepared his son for a feast for the gods and he put them on the table so they could try him.
-The gods were furious and they decided to punish him
+One time he prepared his son for a feast for the Gods and he put them on the table so they could try him.
+The Gods were furious and they decided to punish him

 Orpheus and Eurydice

-Orpheus was the son of Thracian King Oeagrus and the Muse Calliope.
-His singing skills were outstanding and when he would took his lyre and start singing everything near him would surround him in order to listen to his divine voice.
 Despite being able to have any nymph he wanted, his heart was taken over by Eurydice.
 He loved her sincerely and she became his wife.
-They happiness seemed to be endless but it turned out to be short lasting.
+The happiness seemed to be endless but it turned out to be short-lived.
 Eurydice went for a walk with her friends when she was bitten by a poisonous snake.
-Despite being young, her body couldn’t take it and she died.
-Her friends started crying so loud around her that the only thing that was heard in the forest were their screams.
-Orpheus cried with them and he used his sadness to write the saddest poems.
-The animals who heard him would grieve with him but nothing could bring back his lovely Eurydice.
+Despite being young, her body couldn't handle the bite and she died.
+Her friends started crying so loud around her that the only thing that was heard in the forest was their screams.

-The helpless Orpheus remembered of a way to bring his wife back.
+The helpless Orpheus remembered a way to bring his wife back.
 He decided to go to the underground himself and ask the gods down there to let his wife live.
 Orpheus went to the doors of the underground, passed the shadows of the dead and he came to the throne by which he saw Eurydice.
 He decided to express his sadness in the best way possible so he started singing about his horrible faith and miserable life without Eurydice.
-He only came to ask them to bring Eurydice back because his life was meaningless without her.
-Before hearing their decision he told them that if they don’t bring her back they might as well take his life so that he could be with her.

-Orpheus sang so beautifully that the shadows around his started to cry.
+Orpheus sang so beautifully that the shadows around him started to cry.
 Gods and people serving their sentence suddenly stopped doing everything and just cried silently with Orpheus.
-There were monsters and bead people in the underground and even their hearts were touched by Orpheus’s singing.
-The queen of the dead told Orpheus can take Eurydice with him as long as he doesn’t look at her or turn around to check up on her until they don’t leave the underground.
-She will follow him but he can’t look back.
+There were monsters and bearded people in the underground and even their hearts were touched by Orpheus's singing.
+The queen of the dead told Orpheus can take Eurydice with him as long as he doesn't look at her or turn around to check up on her until they leave the underground.
+She will follow him but he can't look back.
 In case he looks back Eurydice will stay in the underground.

 Orpheus walked fast to the doors of the underground.
 Darkness was around him and he doubted his wife was still behind him.
 He tried to hear something but there was only silence.
 He was so scared that he just had to glance to see if she was behind him.
 When he did it he saw Eurydice disappearing in the darkness.
 He jumped and tried to catch her.
 The last thing she told him was ”Goodbye”.

 Up in the hills were the women celebrating Dionysus.
-They hated Orpheus because they knew despised all women except for his dead wife.
-They started coming at him, hitting him, cursing him and throwing rocks at him.
-In the beginning the animals still heard his song but when a rock hit him hard in the head he fell dead to the ground and it was as if his soul escaped through his mouth.
-The women left and the whole forest, including the nymphs gathered around him.
+They hated Orpheus because they despised all women except for his dead wife.
+They started coming at him, hitting him, cursing him, and throwing rocks at him.
+In the beginning, the animals still heard his song but when a rock hit him hard in the head he fell dead to the ground and it was as if his soul escaped through his mouth.
+The women left and the whole forest, including the nymphs, gathered around him.
 They grieved and then gave him a proper funeral and threw his lyre and head into the sea.
 They ended up on Lesbos where his head was buried and his lyre was hanged in the temple.
 That is the reason why that island had so many great poets and singers.

 Orpheus’s soul went to the underground where he was reunited with his beloved Eurydice.